Working In Partnership

 Early Years and KS1 children are provided with a piece of fruit each day.
-Parents and carers may send a healthy snack, such as fruit, crackers, breadsticks, cheese etc into school for children in KS2 to eat at playtime.
+Parents and carers may send a healthy snack, such as fruit, crackers, breadsticks, cheese etc into school for children to eat at playtime.
 Confectionary and crisps are not allowed and we are a nut free school.

 Throughout lessons, only plain water is allowed in drinks bottles in classrooms.
 Other drinks such as cordial and milk are served as part of school meals at lunchtime.
 If sending a packed lunch, parents may send any non-fizzy drink they choose for consuming at lunchtime.